Acute lymphoblastic leukaemia accounted for less than 1% of all cancer deaths in the UK in 2018.[1-3]

 In females in the UK, acute lymphoblastic leukaemia accounted for less than 1% of all female cancer deaths.
 In males in the UK, it accounted for less than 1% of all male cancer deaths).

-In 2017, 41% of acute lymphoblastic leukaemia deaths in the UK were in females and 59% were in males.
+44% of acute lymphoblastic leukaemia deaths in the UK are in females, and 56% are in males (2018).

 Acute lymphoblastic leukaemia mortality rates (

 For acute lymphoblastic leukaemia mortality and incidence rates do not vary between the UK constituent nations.

 Acute Lymphoblastic Leukaemia (C91.0), Number of Deaths, Crude and European Age-Standardised (AS) Mortality Rates per 100,000 Population, UK, 2018